wren-lang/wren/doc/rfc/0001-smarter-imports.md

 breaking changes in Wren, so that's OK, but I'd like to minimize the pain.
 Right now, Wren is currently at version 0.1.0.
 I'll probably consider the commit right before I start landing this to be the "official" 0.1.0 release and then the import changes will land in "0.2.0".
-I'll work in a branch off master until everything looks solid and then merge it in.
+I'll work in a branch off main until everything looks solid and then merge it in.

 If you have existing Wren code that you run on the CLI and that contains